3 Classic Ways to Cook a Steak

 - Let the broiler heat up for at least five minutes.

-Meat grease can catch fire in an oven, so please be careful and keep all the drippings contained to a pan.
+- Spray the pan with Pam or a little oil to prevent the steak from sticking: Meat grease can catch fire in an oven, so please be careful and keep all the drippings contained to a pan.

-Checking a Broiled Steak for Doneness
+Checking Steak for Doneness

 Steak in an oven's broiler will cook quickly.
 Assuming the meat was at room temperature, use the following cook times for a one-inch thick steak.
-Depending on the thickness, adjust the cooking time one minute for each 1/2 inch in additional thickness.
+Depending on the thickness, adjust the cooking time by one minute for each 1/2 inch in additional thickness.

 - Medium rare: 7 minutes per side on high broil